 When it’s time for an oil change, knowing what motor oil to use is essential.
 The answer to that question gets more complex every day.
 The latest engines are getting smaller and more powerful all the time, and manufacturers are specifying complex full synthetic oils to cope with higher engine pressures and meet fuel efficiency targets.

-If you’re driving a muscle car or a European import, the manufacturer may well specify a full synthetic motor oil.
-Alternatively if you’re driving an older domestic vehicle, the manufacturer may recommend a conventional oil.
+If you’re driving a muscle car or a European import, the manufacturer may well specify a fully synthetic motor oil.
+Alternatively, if you’re driving an older domestic vehicle, the manufacturer may recommend a conventional oil.
 However, even though that’s the most economical option, a full synthetic will almost certainly look after your engine better.
 Knowing what engine oil to use at every oil change is essential.

 Your owner’s manual will tell you which industry specification, type and grade of oil the manufacturer specifies, and we’ve also made it quick and easy to see all your options and make the right choice with our Car Engine Oil Finder tool.
 Try it now.